Before you come into hospital

 Setting up your cannula

-Your anaesthetist will need to give you drugs into a vein.
-A needle will be used to put a thin plastic tube (a 'cannula') into a vein in the back of your hand or arm.
-This is taped down to stop it slipping out.
-A bag of sterile water with added salt or sugar (a drip) will be connected to the cannula.
+Your anaesthetist will need to administer drugs into a vein.
+A needle will be used to put a thin plastic tube (a cannula) into a vein in the back of your hand or arm.
+This is taped down to prevent it from slipping out.
+A special bag of sterile water with added salt or sugar (a drip) will be connected to the cannula.